Child Support Modification

 - Permanent disability

 - Incarceration or institutionalization with no income or assets available to support the child

 - Increase or decrease in the cost of health insurance or child care

 - Return of, or deployed for, active military duty

 Modification to a child support order can be either permanent or temporary.
-A temporary modification is usually granted because of temporary situations such as a child medical emergency, temporary loss of employment of the parent or a medical emergency of a parent.
+A temporary modification is usually granted because of temporary situations such as a child medical emergency, temporary loss of employment of the parent, or a medical emergency of a parent.
 A temporary order can also be issued because of a temporary change in child custody if one parent needs to be in the hospital for a long period of time.
 Even grandparents can have parental rights granted in some custody situations.

 Chapter 3119 | Ohio Revised Code –View the full text of the Ohio Revised Code that covers child support on codes.ohio.gov.
 The chapter provides an in-depth explanation, in legal terms, of child support in Ohio.
 Sections discussing modification include: 3119.46,48, 71,772 and 84.
 Codes.ohio.gov is a website that features the Ohio Revised Code and the Administrative Code.

 Find a Child Support Modification Lawyer in Columbus, OH

 The best step you can take in modifying a child support order is retaining an experienced legal team from Joslyn Law Firm.
 Our attorneys are experienced with child support modification and will strive to ensure your case is handled with trust and diligence.